Fannan-Fauzan-Fardhurohman/Fannan-Fauzan-Fardhurohman/README.md

 # 💫 About Me:
-🤔 I'm Currently focusing on Back End Development.<br>🧑🏻‍💻 I’m currently working at Dwidasa Samsara Indonesia As Back End Developer
+🤔 I'm Currently focusing on Back End Development.<br>🧑🏻‍💻 I’m currently working at DOKU As Back End Developer

 ## 🌐 Socials: